djeada/Backend-Engineers-Guide/notes/01_api_design/02_graphql.md

 GraphQL is a query language for APIs and a runtime for executing those queries with your existing data.
 Unlike REST, which uses a predefined structure for responses, GraphQL allows the client to define the structure of the response data.

+- Developed by Facebook for rapidly evolving frontends requiring various data views.
+- GraphQL offers a solution to the inefficiencies of creating new REST endpoints for each data retrieval requirement.
+- Designed to allow clients to request exactly what they need, potentially reducing overhead and optimizing performance.

 ## Basics of GraphQL

 - **Schema Definition Language (SDL)**: GraphQL has its own type system that’s used to define the schema of an API.